 October is breast cancer awareness month, and our co-founders developed Arbrea Labs with the passion of helping breast cancer patients who have gone through a mastectomy.
 It remains the driver of our company’s motto: to help others.

-Early detection is best: whether it’s self-exam, a visit to the doctor’s office, ultrasound or mammogram at a breast center.
+Early detection is best: whether it’s self-exam, a visit to the doctor’s office, ultrasound or mammogram at a breast centre.
 More research and sophisticated tests are being developed around the world, yet there are still a few important aspects that are not commonly known.
-We compile a few Q&As, in hope to offer a better understanding.
-Please note that this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment, nor do we have financial stake with the companies mentioned in this blog.
+We compile a few Q&As, in the hope to offer a better understanding.
+Please note that this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment, nor do we have a financial stake with the companies mentioned in this blog.

 Q: Does self-exam really help prevent breast cancer?